crmpicco/aws-certifications/deployment-provisioning.md

 Allows you to safely administer your EC2 instances without exposing them to the internet

 Ports should be limited to SSH and RDP access

+## Elastic Load Balancers (ELB)

+### Application Load Balancer (ALB)
+* Content/route-based
+* Layer 7
+* Application-aware
+* You can send specific requests to specific web servers

+### Network Load Balancer (NLB)
+* Layer 4, transport-layer
+* For super-fast, extreme performance
+* Most expensive
+* Capable of handling millions of requests per second

+### Classic Load Balancer (CLB)
+* Legacy, not recommended
+* You can load balance at layer 4 and 7
+* Features are basic, e.g. `X-Forwarded-For` headers and sticky sessions

+Pre-warm your load balancers to avoid overloading your ELB.
+Pre-warming will configure the ELB to the appropriate level of capacity based on the traffic that you expect.